cbeo/WiggleWorldApp/README.md

 Is just a toy.
 I thought about it one day while watching turtles and ducks coasting about in a pond.
-I noticed how, when the turtles were deep enough, I couldn't quite see their features, just their shapes as they drifted about.
-Then I thought, wouldn't it be kinda fun to just draw a shape and watch it wiggle?
+I noticed how, when the turtles were deep enough, I couldn't quite see their features.
+I could just see turtle-like shapes as they drifted about.
+Then I thought, "wouldn't it be kinda fun to draw a shape and watch it spring to life?"

 Hope you [enjoy it](https://cbeo.github.io/wiggle-world)!